Australian, Indian leaders target free trade pact, economic boost

 | CANBERRA

-CANBERRA Australia and India will push for a free trade pact, Australian Prime Minister Tony Abbott and Indian Prime Minister Narendra Modi said on Tuesday during a rare state visit to Canberra by an Indian leader.
+CANBERRA Australia and India will push for a free trade pact between their countries, Australian Prime Minister Tony Abbott and Indian Prime Minister Narendra Modi said on Tuesday, during a rare state visit to Canberra by an Indian leader.

-Trade between Australia and India stands at around $15 billion a year, or just a tenth of that between Australia and China.
+Trade between Australia and India stands at around $15 billion (9.5 billion pounds) a year, or just a tenth of that between Australia and China.

 "We want to go further and that's why the next priority for Australia is a comprehensive economic partnership agreement with India," Abbott said.